22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 Backpack beach chairs

-Hands-down this is one of our favorite all-around beach chairs.
-Weighing only 8 pounds thanks to its lightweight aluminum frame, the chair has a big adjustable pillow, four recline positions and a lace-up design that conforms and adjusts to your bodyweight.
-The chair can be transported to and from the beach via adjustable backpack straps and it also comprises the king of all beach chair components… a cup holder!
+Hands down this is one of our favorite all-around beach chairs.
+Weighing only 8 pounds, thanks to its lightweight aluminum frame, the chair has a big adjustable pillow, four recline positions and a lace-up design that conforms and adjusts to your body weight.
+The chair can be transported to and from the beach via adjustable backpack straps and it also comprises the king of all beach chair components: a cup holder!

 ____________________________________________________________________________

-Tommy Bahama 5-Position Classic Lay Flat Folding Backpack Beach Chair ($59.99; amazon.com)
+Tommy Bahama 5-Position Classic Lay-Flat Folding Backpack Beach Chair ($59.99; amazon.com)

-Boasting a classic wooden arm design, this chair is incredibly lightweight at only 7.5-pounds, and in addition to having backpack straps, the chair has five recline positions, an adjustable headrest pillow, a zippered cooler and a towel bar — not to mention a built-in zippered pouch that includes a bottle opener and an insulated cup holder.
+Boasting a classic wooden arm design, this chair is incredibly lightweight at only 7.5 pounds, and in addition to having backpack straps, the chair has five recline positions, an adjustable headrest pillow, a zippered cooler and a towel bar — not to mention a built-in zippered pouch that includes a bottle opener and an insulated cup holder.

 ____________________________________________________________________________